klensy/wt-tools/README.md

     ddsx_unpack.exe some_folder
 This will unpack textures from folder `some_folder` to `some_folder`, unpacked textures will be inside with `*.dds` extension.
+For unpacking most of textures, you need `oo2core_6_win64.dll`, as noted in installation.

 #### blk_unpack
 Tool for unpacking blk files, that contain some text data